talgalper/NetIntegRank/README.md

 The pipeline is currently configured primarily for **Conda-based execution**.

 `nextflow.config` also contains `docker` and `apptainer` profiles, but this repository is most clearly set up and documented for `-profile conda`.
 Unless you have also configured suitable container images separately, Conda should be treated as the supported path.
+May add proper docker support at a later date.

 Provided Conda environments: